ConnorSweeneyDev/.config/README.md

 # Firefox With Tridactyl
 First make firefox your default browser.
 After that go to Firefox settings and change the following:
-- General &rightarrow; Use recommended performance settings &rightarrow; Off.
+- General &rightarrow; Use recommended performance settings = Off.
-- General &rightarrow; Use hardware acceleration when available &rightarrow; Off.
+- General &rightarrow; Use hardware acceleration when available = Off.
 - Home &rightarrow; Homepage and new windows &rightarrow; Custom URLs... &rightarrow; Paste `moz-extension://13a1d2f1-5f72-41ad-bbed-17d8bb8bae85/static/newtab.html` &rightarrow; Use Current Page.
-- Home &rightarrow; Default search engine &rightarrow; Google.
+- Home &rightarrow; Default search engine = Google.
 - Now go to this url `about:config` and search for `full-screen-api.transition-duration.enter` and `full-screen-api.transition-duration.leave` and change both to `0 0`.
 - Scan the rest of the settings and disable things you don't want that will slow down the browser.